kmaeda16/libRCGA/README.md

 Installation:

-1. Extract libRCGA-x.x.tar.gz anywhere you like to install libRCGA by typing "tar xzf libRCGA-x.x.tar.gz" at your command prompt.
+1. Extract libRCGA-x.x.x.tar.gz anywhere you like to install libRCGA by typing "tar xzf libRCGA-x.x.x.tar.gz" at your command prompt.
-2. Change the current directory to "libRCGA-x.x" by typing "cd libRCGA-x.x".
+2. Change the current directory to "libRCGA-x.x.x" by typing "cd libRCGA-x.x.x".
 3. Modify "Makefile" if you need, and type "make".
 If you use GCC with -O2, then no modification is needed.
 4. If you find libundxmgg_serial.a, libundxmgg_parallel.a, librexstarjgg_serial.a, librexstarjgg_parallel.a, in the directory "lib", libRCGA is successfully installed.
 If you do not have MPI on your machine, *_parallel.a cannot be created.
 Still, you can use the serial version of libRCGA, i.e. *_serial.a.